 Public place accident, or public place liability, injuries can vary considerably - from cuts and bruises through to broken bones, serious life-threatening injuries and even death.
 Whatever your injury and however complex, Thompsons Solicitors can help.

 Yes.
 If you would like to make a compensation claim after being injured in an accident in public that you feel wasn’t your fault, contact Thompsons Solicitors.
 A claim for compensation after a public place accident must be made within three years of the accident taking place.
 Your personal injury solicitor will need to prove that the accident was the fault of those responsible for the public space or someone employed by them.
 If it is determined that both you and the owner of the place where the accident happened were in some way responsible, then you may still be entitled to compensation, but the amount would be proportionate to their blame.
 This is called contributory negligence.
 Shared responsibility for an accident does not mean you can’t claim compensation, it just means you get less damages.
-Our legal specialists can explain this in more detail for you – just give us a ring on 0800 0 224 224 or fill in our Start a Claim form.
+Our legal specialists can explain this in more detail for you – just give us a ring on 0800 0 224 224 or fill in our no-obligation online claim form.

 As with all personal injury cases, there are strict time limits to begin a compensation claim - three years from the date of the injury.
 There are very limited exceptions to this rule, including for minors who have three years from their 18th birthday to make a claim.
 If in doubt, contact our professionals as soon as possible for expert advice.
 If you are concerned that you’re approaching the three year time limit, let our friendly team know on 0800 0 224 224 and they can expedite the start of your claim.